-A wonderful trailing plant that grows well in full sun Dichondra argentea ‘Silver Falls’ (pictured right) is widely grown in hanging baskets and containers where it can be allowed to trail down over the side.
+A wonderful trailing plant that grows well in full sun Dichondra ‘Silver Falls’ (pictured right) is widely grown in hanging baskets and containers where it can be allowed to trail down over the side.

-An excellent plant when allowed to trail over rock walls it is grown for the foliage although it does have small flowers.
+It is also an excellent plant when allowed to trail over rock walls it is grown for the foliage although it does have small flowers.

 - Tillandsia usneoides or Old Man’s Beard